-Do not just follow the path - walk strong and make your own.
+Do not just follow the easy path - walk strong and make your own.

 |